dom-ant-nee/CSharp-test/README.md

 ### Requirements

-1. Implement the standard stamp duty calculation logic.
+1. Implement the standard stamp duty calculation logic in the service
 2. Implement and make sure all tests pass.